ghostbyte-dev/ghostbyte-website/_posts/welcome-to-ghostbyte.md

 Earlier this year we decided that it would be cool to maintain our best projects together under a company name.
 An this company name is Ghostbyte.

 ## What is Ghostbyte
 Ghostbyte is more than just a studio name.
 For us, it’s about building products that feel great, exploring exciting new technologies and maintaining open source software.
-In addition to our projects we want to develop websites for local businesses to make the web a more beautiful place.
+In addition to our projects we want to develop websites, webshops and similar for local businesses to make the web a more beautiful place.

 ## Our Projects
 So far our portfolio consists of the following projects:
-+ **Pixelix**: Mobile client for the photo sharing network Pixelfed.
++ [**Pixelix**](https://app.pixelix.social): Mobile client for the photo sharing network Pixelfed.
-+ **Together**: Online platform to manage households.
++ [**Together**](https://together.ghostbyte.dev): Online platform to manage households.
-+ **Github Release Stats**: Web-app for seeing download numbers of Github releases.
++ [**Github Release Stats**](https://github-release-stats.ghostbyte.dev): Web-app for seeing download numbers of Github releases.
-+ **Ghostbyte Library**: Collection of useful web resources especially for designers and developers.
++ [**Ghostbyte Library**](https://library.ghostbyte.dev): Collection of useful web resources especially for designers and developers.
-+ **Veritate Website**: Website for the Viennese Metal band Veritate.
++ [**Veritate Website**](https://veritate.at): Website for the Viennese Metal band Veritate.
-+ **Daily Tasks**: Android implementation of the Ivy Lee Method.
++ [**Daily Tasks**](https://play.google.com/store/apps/details?id=com.daniebeler.dailytasks): Android implementation of the Ivy Lee Method.
-+ **Socialfolio**: Platform for presenting all your social media accounts in one place.
++ [**Socialfolio**](https://socialfolio.me): Platform for presenting all your social media accounts in one place.

 And of course the journey isn't over here, we are already working hard on the next projects.